pointdexter3/pointdexter3/README.md

 <br />

 # MeadowStore [WIP]
-- simple iOS app with shortcut intents to allow saving key/value pairs via icloud storage
+- simple iOS app with shortcut intents to allow saving key/value pairs via icloud storage for use as persistent storage for iOS shortcuts
 - not currently available in testflight